Up to CHF 99

 Conclusion

-Minoxidil remains one of the best-researched and most effective treatments against androgenetic alopecia.
-Topical minoxidil offers a local, well-tolerated option with minimal systemic side effects.
-Oral minoxidil is a practical alternative for people who don't respond to topical treatment or have low SULT1A1 activity.
+Minoxidil remains one of the best-researched treatments for androgenetic alopecia.
+Topical minoxidil offers a local option with mostly local side effects.
+Oral minoxidil is not approved for hair loss and should only be used as part of physician-supervised off-label treatment.

 Important is to have realistic expectations.
 Most visible improvements occur after 6 to 8 months.
 Without combination with other active ingredients, effect often diminishes after about 9 months.
 Minoxidil is a long-term therapy.
 All gains are lost after discontinuation.